googlecodelabs/migrate-python2-appengine/README.md

 In App Engine's early days, users wanted Google to make the platform more flexible for developers and make their apps more portable.
 As a result, the team made significant changes to its 2nd-generation service which [launched in 2018](https://cloud.google.com/blog/products/gcp/introducing-app-engine-second-generation-runtimes-and-python-3-7).
 As a result, there are no longer any built-in services, allowing users to select from standalone GCP products or best-of-breed 3rd-party tools used by the broader community.
 Summary:

-- **Legacy platform**: *Python 2* only, proprietary built-in services
+- **Legacy platform**: *Python 2* only, legacy built-in services
 - **Next generation**: *Python 3* only, external services, flexible platform

-While the 2nd-gen platform is more flexible, users of the legacy platform have two challenges: migrating to unbundled services as well as porting to a more modern language release.
+While the 2nd-gen platform is more flexible, users of the legacy platform have two challenges:

+1. Migrate to unbundled/standalone services
+1. Porting to a modern language release

+Neither upgrade may be particularly straightforward and can only be done serially.
 On top of this, direct replacements are not available for all formerly built-in services; alternatives come in 3 flavors:

 1. **Direct replacement**: Legacy services which matured into their own Cloud products *(e.g., App Engine Datastore is now [Cloud Datastore](http://cloud.google.com/datastore))*
 1. **Partial replacement**: Some aspects of legacy services *(e.g., [Cloud Tasks](http://cloud.google.com/tasks) supports App Engine **push** tasks; for pull tasks, [Cloud Pub/Sub](http://cloud.google.com/pubsub) is recommended; use of [Cloud MemoryStore with REDIS](http://cloud.google.com/memorystore/docs/redis) as an alternative for Memcache)*
 1. **No replacement**: No direct replacement available, so third-party or other tools recommended *(e.g., Search, Images, Users, Email)*

-These are the challenges developers are facing, so the purpose of this content is to make this process more smooth and prescriptive.
+These are the challenges developers are facing, so the purpose of this content is to reduce the friction in this process and make things more prescriptive.
 Review the [runtimes chart](https://cloud.google.com/appengine/docs/standard/runtimes) to see the legacy services and current migration recommendation.
 The [migration guide overview](https://cloud.google.com/appengine/docs/standard/python/migrate-to-python3/migrating-services) has more information.

 > **NOTE:** App Engine ([Flexible](https://cloud.google.com/appengine/docs/flexible/python/runtime?hl=en#interpreter)) is a next-gen service but is not within the scope of these tutorials.
-Developers who are curious can compare App Engine [Standard vs. Flexible](https://cloud.google.com/appengine/docs/the-appengine-environments).
+Curious developers can compare App Engine [Standard vs. Flexible](https://cloud.google.com/appengine/docs/the-appengine-environments) to find out more.
+Also, many of the Flexible use cases can now be handled by [Cloud Run](http://cloud.google.com/run).

 ## Progression (START and FINISH)